-Implement the action methods for the Add and Cancel buttons (see also complete: and cancelOperation:).
+Implement the action methods for the Add and Cancel buttons.
 Both end the sheet, but with different return codes.
 Note that the add method also invokes commitEditing on the object controller-this ensures that if the user has started editing a field, the pending changes are committed.